Cost of living in NZ

 There is a choice of accommodation options for international students to choose from within Auckland and New Zealand.
 One commonly used accommodation type is “flatting” where students live together and share the cost of rental and day to day expenses.
 It’s a great way to make friends and at the same time live independently.

-You can find flatting options on the following websites:
+You can find flatting options on the following websites: Trade Me, Flatfinder, NZ Flatmates

-Accommodation for International students under the age of 18
+Accommodation for International Students under the age of 18

 The Education (Pastoral Care of International Students) Code of Practice 2016 requires that students under 18 live in an accommodation approved by Seafield School of English.